Jed-SWSDT/boomerang-calculator/README.md

 to run
 -------------------------------------
 Open /calculator/index.html in a browser.
 The calculator is designed to work locally, without an Internet connection.

+To change the calculator's default values, edit the /calculator/defaults.js file with a text editor.

 developer notes